wecfund/bigspring-light/exampleSite/content/english/_index.md

   enable: true
   title: Birds-Eye View
   feature_item:
+  - name: Strength In Numbers
+    icon: fas fa-users
+    content: Companies appeal to our dedicated, growing community for funding instead of standing in line at a traditional VC firm.
+Brick by brick, build your empire, with everyone by your side.
   - name: As Low As No
     icon: fas fa-percent
     content: Other platforms take fees to invest from the individual investors, the